-Agriculture and aquaculture in Streaky Bay
+Agriculture and aquaculture in Streaky Bay, SA

 The region has traditionally supported a strong agricultural economy, centred on sheep and crops such as wheat, barley and other cereals.
 Streaky Bay’s economy is dominated by the agricultural sector, which is carried out in arid and semi arid conditions with dry land farming techniques being successfully applied.
 Agriculture is the second largest industry in the wider region, and activity on the Eyre Peninsula accounts for approximately 40% of South Australia’s total agriculture production.

 Crops being harvested in inland Streaky Bay.
 Image credit Bec Brace.

 Streaky Bay now has a growing reputation as a seafood and aquaculture centre.
 The region is an important element of the industry in South Australia.
 The wider region accounts for approximately 80% of South Australia’s seafood produce and is highly export focused.
 Industry sectors of significance include King George whiting, shark fishing, southern rock lobster, wild abalone and oysters.

 Streaky Bay is also hugely popular with amateur anglers, which ties into the region’s other employer of significance - tourism.
 The District Council of Streaky Bay has a strong focus on tourism development, with a focus on effective and sustainable tourism, support for tourism development and growing partnerships and collaborations with local stakeholders.